danielbodnar/awesome-stars/README.md

 - [tensorchord/envd](https://github.com/tensorchord/envd) - 🏕️ Reproducible development environment
 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [flyteorg/flyte](https://github.com/flyteorg/flyte) - Scalable and flexible workflow orchestration platform that seamlessly unifies data, ML and analytics stacks.
-- [nuclia/nucliadb](https://github.com/nuclia/nucliadb) - NucliaDB, The AI Search database for unstructured data
+- [nuclia/nucliadb](https://github.com/nuclia/nucliadb) - NucliaDB, The AI Search database for RAG
 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
 - [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - Database for AI.
 Store Vectors, Images, Texts, Videos, etc. Use with LLMs/LangChain.
 Store, query, version, & visualize any AI data.
 Stream data in real-time to PyTorch/TensorFlow. https://activeloop.
 - [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open-source vector database that stores both objects and vectors, allowing for the combination of vector search with structured filtering with the fault tolerance and scalability of a c